Mojang/EducationContent/python/lesson1/activity1.md

 If you want to clear the coding window use the **reset** button by talking to the developer.

 ## Step 3
-If you have found the correct piece of code and preesed the mouse buttton, the door will open to the next activity.
+If you have found the correct piece of code and pressed the mouse button, the door will open to the next activity.
 If you haven't bugs will appear, keep trying until you find the correct code.

 #### ~ tutorialhint
 The green bar on the bottom of your screen is a progress bar.
 It will show you how much you have completed of the lesson.